 It, of course, may also have to do with the fact that these singing bowls were made by masters with the intent of being instruments of sound.
 With Himalayan singing bowls it would make sense that ones that were produced and used with spiritual intent would have special discernible sound characteristics.
 I have been told that antique brass Western musical instruments also have richer sounds than modern ones.

 Testing the Metal

-Another characteristic of older singing bowls is metal composition.
+The mixture of metals in vintage brass singing bowls is primarily copper and tin which are combined with a wide range of trace metals.
+There was no exact formula or even a general list of metals.
+Each maker had his own source of raw materials and his preferred methods.
 In the past many of the bowls were made by individuals in their homes.
 Often they did not have the means to properly smelt metals by virtue of being unable to provide sufficient heat for a long enough period of time.
 The result is still a strong metal but one with concentrations of some elements such as copper.
-Singing bowls I describe as having bloom or intrusions evidence this characteristic.
+Singing bowls described as having bloom or intrusions evidence this characteristic.

 It is the judgment of other experts that the types of singing bowls you see on this website are between 80 and 800 years old with the vast majority dating from the 16th to 19th centuries.
 Believe me, I’d love to assign a date to each of the singing bowls but I have not been able to find an objective source with sufficient specificity to do so with confidence.

 To be clear – Best Singing Bowls are antique singing bowls, as old as any available in the West.
 However, between the inconsistencies in the stories I’ve been told and the generalities used in dating gestalts I’ve seen, no precise dates can be assigned.
 My own sense of integrity says it is better to use generalities that are supportable than comforting but questionable specificity.